Meharsagar/github-slideshow/_posts/0000-01-02-Meharsagar.md

 Layout: slide
 Title: "Welcome to our second slide!"
 ---
-This is the added second slide
+This is the added second slide to the webpage
 Use the left arrow to go back!